 The most affordable model stops here, but more expensive versions include accelerometers to track running cadence and other technique-improving data and even more storage, so you can go without a smartphone to record your training sessions.
 If you’ve already got a favorite training app you want to keep, or regularly use another ANT + device, this is the best heart rate monitor choice.

-The Smartband features an accelerometer which keeps tabs on periods of activity and also alerts you when you have been stationary for too long.
-The Smartband 2 is super lightweight, and it can track heart rate and activity for 10 hours before needing to be charged.
+The strap features an accelerometer that keeps tabs on periods of activity and also alerts you when you have been stationary for too long.
+The strap is super lightweight, and it can track heart rate and activity during training indoor or outdoor.

-Jabra Sport pulse are headphones with a heart rate monitor built in.
+Jabra Sport Pulse is headphones with a heart rate monitor built-in.
 If you’re usually listening to music while working out, then the Sport Pulse headphones are a good choice.
 Once paired via Bluetooth to your smartphone and companion app you can fire up the power ballads, set your zones and workout with confidence.

-The Fitbit Surge is capable of tracking steps, calories burned, distance travelled, floors climbed, elevation and active minutes thanks to its 3-axis accelerometer, a 3-axis gyroscope, and a digital compass.
+The Fitbit Surge is capable of tracking steps, calories burned, distance traveled, floors climbed, elevation, and active minutes thanks to its 3-axis accelerometer, a 3-axis gyroscope, and a digital compass.
 The device offers 24/7 heart rate monitoring via a built-in optical heart rate sensor.
-It allows you to monitor your heart rate during you workouts as well as when you are stationary.
+It allows you to monitor your heart rate during your workouts as well as when you are stationary.

 Fitbit’s PurePulse tech uses LED lights to detect your blood volume changes as your heart beats combined with Fitbit’s algorithms, you will be able to get a more accurate calorie burn figure and keep better track of your health and fitness.